clouise/DnD-R-Probs/DNDProbs.md

 #### Probability of Success

 We have the probabilities of the player rolling certain values, and the probabilities of the guards rolling certain values.
 We need one more piece of information.
 Each character has a modifier to the rolls they make.
-This represents how good the character is at the activity they are doing- a rogue might have a high mofidier for stealth but a low modifier for strength.
-We don't need to know the guards' and rogue's indifivual modifiers, but we do need to know how much better the rogue is at sneaking than the guards are at perception.
+This represents how good the character is at the activity they are doing- a rogue might have a high modifier for stealth but a low modifier for strength.
+We don't need to know the guards' and rogue's individual modifiers, but we do need to know how much better the rogue is at sneaking than the guards are at perception.
 The graph below shows the rogue's probability of success for every relative difference between the 5 guards' and the rogue's modifiers.

 ``` r
 encounter <- expand.grid(1:20, 1:20)